ThinkConsortiumOnBlockchain/Proof-WhitePaper/readme.md

 Since interoperability is a primary goal of the entire system, the DAD system can potentially contain protocols for all of the major public and private blockchains including Bitcoin, Ethereum, Eris, Hyperledger Fabric, Chain, Dragonchain, Dash, and Ripple.
 Expansion to any other asset chain, such as a bank’s private blockchain, will be supported with the cooperation of involved parties.
 Likewise, for blockchains supported by a digital currency, actual value can be transmitted to users and entities.

-Scopic are essential for the Asset Book DAD system.
+Scopic are essential for the Proof DAD system.
 Scopics act as intermediaries between the DAD, ‘to’ chains, and ‘from’ chains.
 The scopic stores the address locations for assets on each chain while also performing the transactions on the chains.
 The Scopics could be considered ‘oracles’ for the asset’s existence.
 Each scopic manages the asset’s movement while holding funds and ensuring that an asset cannot be double-spent while keeping an immutable record of the transactions.

-The sidechain consists of blocks containing a record of each transaction run by the Asset book.
+The sidechain consists of blocks containing a record of each transaction run by the Proof.
 In a sense, it is a lightweight, chain-agnostic, implementation of the bitcoin sidechain protocol mentioned above.
-The Asset Book Sidechain is based on the Ethereum blockchain which in turn is based on Bitcoin.
+The Proof Sidechain is based on the Ethereum blockchain which in turn is based on Bitcoin.
 Written into blocks secured by a Proof-of-Work system, side-chain data will consist of the chain type of each interacting chain, the asset name and type, the two addresses on each chain, and the two addresses of the oracle scopics where the asset was both taken from and placed.
 The side chain acts as a record of scopics and inter-scopic transactions  while the scopics act as records of transactions between the oracle scopic and the blockchain on which it is deployed.